 Here are the disadvantages of a reverse mortgage worth considering:

 - Your heirs can’t keep the home without paying off the loan – If you want to leave your home to your children or other heirs, it is best to find a different option than a reverse mortgage for meeting your financial needs.
 Unless your heirs pay back the loan, they will not be able to keep the house.
-In most every situation where a reverse mortgage is used, the end result is that the equity in the home decreases.
+In almost every situation where a reverse mortgage is used, the result is that the equity in the home decreases.
 The situation can be unfortunate if you had hoped to leave your heirs as much as you could.

 - Application fees for reverse mortgages can be costly – The fees associated with a reverse mortgage can be expensive, including higher than average closing costs and a high origination fee.
-Fees may include private mortgage insurance fees, appraisal fees and title insurance fees.
+Charges may include private mortgage insurance fees, appraisal fees, and title insurance fees.
 Unlike a more standard loan product, the fees that come with a reverse mortgage can be high enough to eat into the value of your home by one or more percentage points.